openstack/magnum/doc/source/user/index.rst

   Enable installation of cluster monitoring solution provided by the stable/prometheus-operator helm chart.
   Default: false

+_`prometheus_operator_chart_tag`
+  Add prometheus_operator_chart_tag to select version of the stable/prometheus-operator chart to install.
+When installing the chart, helm will use the default values of the tag defined and overwrite them based on the prometheus-operator-config ConfigMap currently defined.
+You must certify that the versions are compatible.

 _`tiller_enabled`
   If set to true, tiller will be deployed in the kube-system namespace.